Posted August 12th, 2019

 New correspondent: Diego Serrano from Prague, Czech Republic

 Today our team was strengthened by a student from Czech University of Life Sciences, Prague.
 His name is Diego Serrano, as an environmental engineer and as a member of our platform he has the ambition to help people develop a more sustainable lifestyle.
 More specific his target is to eliminate water pollution.
 Diego will assist us to unroll Cool Down The Planet.
-This means: help us find suitable subjects for video projects in his country.
+This means: help us find suitable subjects to be featured in his country.
 We first asked him to answer some questions.

 Diego, can you introduce yourself?